About Disaster Response Services

 Sort through your belongings and determine what can be salvaged.
 Toss out anything that can’t be cleaned or dried quickly, including carpets, mattresses, furniture, books, stuffed animals and papers.

 Finally, don’t over-exert yourself.
-It can be tempting to rush through a cleanup project, but it’s important to take regular breaks and rest as needed.
+It can be tempting to rush through a cleanup project, but taking regular breaks and rest as needed is important.

 Emergency Preparedness Tips